kdgregory/log4j-aws-appenders/docs/build.md

 part of history for better or worse.

 All development takes place on a branch.
-Branches are either feature branches, in which case they're named after an issue (eg: `dev-21`), or release-prep branches, in which case they're named `dev-MAJOR.MINOR.PATCH`.
+Branches are either feature branches, in which case they're named after an issue (eg: `dev-issue-21`), or release-prep branches, in which case they're named `dev-MAJOR.MINOR.PATCH`.
 Development branches may be rebased as I see fit:
 I often make "checkpoint" commits to save my work and then rebase them into a single commit.
 Once a development branch is merged it is deleted.

 Features are merged into either a release-prep branch or master, using a pull request and squash merge.
-If multiple independent features are combined into a release, each feature commit is preserved in master (note that major functionality, such as a new logging framework, may be considered a single feature).
+If multiple independent features are combined into a release, each feature commit is preserved in master (note that major functionality, such as a new logging framework, is considered a single feature).
 If you want to see the individual commits that went into a branch, you can look at the closed PR.

 Each "release" version is tagged with `release-MAJOR.MINOR.PATCH`.